 This guide is for two groups of people:

-• Consultants can use the framework to establish their own AI policy for working with councils, and to clarify acceptable usage at the beginning of new projects.
+- Consultants can use the framework to establish their own AI policy for working with their clients, and to clarify acceptable usage at the beginning of new projects.

 Download the guide